Share

 What Californians Can Do Right Now

-While lawmakers debate reforms, Susman offered practical advice for consumers caught in the middle of the crisis:
+While lawmakers debate long-term solutions, Susman offered several practical steps for consumers navigating the current market:

-2. Work with brokers who understand the surplus and FAIR Plan markets.
+• Work with experienced brokers who understand the surplus and FAIR Plan markets.

-4. Avoid coverage gaps — even short lapses can make future policies harder to obtain.
+• Avoid coverage gaps, as even short lapses can make future insurance harder to obtain.

 The Human Side of Policy

-Perhaps the most striking part of the conversation wasn’t about data or legislation — it was Lackey’s genuine empathy for those struggling.
+Perhaps the most striking part of the conversation was Lackey’s empathy for those struggling under rising costs.

 “This is affecting everybody,” he said.
 “Families, seniors, people on fixed incomes — they’re all being squeezed.”